Alan Wake: Critical response

 Alan Wake received "generally favorable" reviews on both platforms according to review aggregator website Metacritic.

 Michael Plant from The Independent gave the game a score of 5/5.
 He praised Alan Wake for its "flawless pacing", which "ensures a compulsive experience".
 The editing and plot were also received very positively, making the game "the kind of experience the current console generation was made for."

 The Daily Telegraph rated the game 9/10 with editor Nick Cowen being impressed by its "stunning" look, stating the town of Bright Falls and its surrounding environment to be "authentic" in terms of architecture, vegetation, weather and lighting.
 He described the atmosphere as being able to "turn on a dime from feeling safe and serene to one of choking menace and foreboding".
-Combat mechanics and plot were also praised with the first making "the player feel constantly under threat." and the latter being described as one of the game's "strongest assets".
+Combat mechanics and plot were also praised, with the former making "the player feel constantly under threat" and the latter being described as one of the game's "strongest assets".
 Criticism included the quality of the facial animation and the relatively short length of the game.

 Dirk Lammers said the game kept "players on the edge of their seats", giving a final score of 4 out of 4 in his review for the Associated Press.
 Matt Greenop from The New Zealand Herald rated the game 5/5 and praised the game's "excellent pace" due to its episodic format.
 He also praised the "chilling" storyline, "brilliant environments" and concluded the game to be "one of the most innovative and entertaining titles so far this year."
 William Vitka from the New York Post graded it B+, praising the game for its "scary atmosphere", music, graphics and "surprising level of complexity" in combat, but commented negatively on the game's animation and storyline.

 Brian Crecente, editor-in-chief of Kotaku, praised the general use of light as a gameplay-mechanic.
 He commented on the episodic structure, saying it made the player feel satisfied even after short gameplay sessions.
 He also praised the overall storyline, having played the final episode thrice in a row, saying: "For the first time in my life, I have experienced something that plays like a game but has the impact of a movie...
 Alan Wake is a powerful ride, an experience bound to leave you thinking about it and wanting more for days after its completion."
 He criticised the game for not providing enough information about Wake and his wife, despite being "packed with memorable people", but concluded that the game "redefines interactive storytelling".